rbergmair/recruitment_challenge/so1rb_doc/SOLUTION.md

 * $\mathrm{y}$ is the dependent variable, i.e. the class label we are trying to predict as part of the classification problem at hand.
-* $\mathrm{cid}$ (which is also called $\mathtt{cid}$ in the data) is a number in the range $[1,30]$.
+* $\mathrm{cid}$ (which is also called $\mathtt{cid}$ in the data) is a number in the range $[1,30]$ is a discrete symbol.
+I'm assuming it stands for "categorical id" or so.
-  In combination with [this comment here], according to which this feature "somewhat structures the data", I'm assuming that the abbreviation is for "category id", and that the feature is not to be interpreted as a number, neither ordinal nor cardinal, but rather as a discrete symbol.
 * Among the columns called $\mathtt{x}_1 \ldots \mathtt{x}_{100}$ in the data, there are 70 continuous-valued numeric columns, and 30 columns with values `0` or `1`.